PulkitSinghDev/Salm-Dunk-Hacks/README.md

 - Teachable Machine
 - Tensorflow.js

-## Challenges we ran into

-## Accomplishments that we're proud of
+## Challenges we ran into & Accomplishments we are proud of
+As you know it's a festival season in our region many of us were busy with those things but we made it because of our teamwork! and the second was about creating a function to insert/remove a specific div on the basis of its prediction threshold in realtime, but by referencing some resources & other stuff we did it!

 ## What we learned
 Being a project that's quite unique and informative in itself, it actually helped us learn in detail about some of the facts about basketball that weren't known to us ever before!

-On top of that, we got to learn and experience the Teachable Machine platform by Google, through which we learnt how to build our own model and utilize the platform's API for realtime object detection within a browser!
+On top of that, we got to learn and experience the Teachable Machine platform by Google, through which we learned how to build our own model and utilize the platform's API for real-time object detection within a browser!

+## What's next for Crossover
+As we work more on our skills, we will add more features such as:
+- We may add more large datasets in our model, making it more reliable and more informative for our users
+- We may also add a chatbot that can help our users to interact with our application more easily
+- As we want to help basketball fans, we may also add two portals for basketball coaches and normal users, so that they can interact and get a more professional level of knowledge!

 ## Working Model Preview
 ![Splash Screen](https://user-images.githubusercontent.com/71369943/130354862-63c72710-6151-467c-a81d-3bad00c41a09.png)